-SPI-1 < -1 at each grid point) to see the impacts of using either ERAI or ENS (the latter could potentially correct bias of the ENS).
-This is done using the optimized forecast.
+- 10 Some additional tests are also conducted on the predictor assignation procedures (definition of the best predictant for SPI-1 < -1 at each grid point) to see the impacts of using either ERAI or ENS (the latter could potentially correct bias of the ENS).
+This is done by the 'Optimized' forecast.
 Due to the errors associated with the WR forecasts, the procedures using WRs from ERAI or ENS provide different results (Fig. 9a compared to Fig. 1a).
-The assignation patterns done by using ERAI (Fig. 1a) for the operational and idealized forecasts have less homogeneous large-scale structures (i.e. more spatial variability) than the optimized forecast (Fig. 9a), showing more complex linkages using ERAI than ENS.
-Nevertheless over continental regions, there are similarities (impact of WRs b, b-a, a, c-d) illustrating the relatively good representation of the impacts of specific WR on precipitation by ENS.
-The correlations between the forecasted WRs and the observed precipitation are then plotted (Fig. 9b).
+The assignation patterns done by using ERAI (Fig. 1a), for the 'Operational' and 'Idealized' forecasts, have less homogeneous large-scale structures (i.e., more spatial variability) than the - 15 'Optimized' forecast (Fig. 9a) showing a more complex linkages using ERAI than ENS.
+Nevertheless over continental regions, there are similarities (impact of WRs b, b-a, a, c-d), illustrating the relative good representation of the impacts of specific WR on precipitation by ENS.
+The correlations between the WRs forecasted and the observed precipitation are then plotted (Fig. 9b).
 The correlation values, which can be compared to the correlation shown in Fig. 2a, are low as a result of the relatively low predictability of the WRs previously discussed.
-The values are also sensitive to the strength of the linkage between WRs and precipitation (i.e. highest scores in southern Norway and the northern part of the UK, the lowest scores in central Europe.).

-The last analysis is focused on the modelled linkage between the SPI and the WRs, both provided by the ENS (i.e. using the process forecast, Fig. 9c and d).
-The great similarities in the maps of assigned WRs between process and idealized forecasts are remarkable (correlation values greater than 0.65, Figs. 1a and 2a compared to Fig. 9c and d).
-This is especially true over the UK, Ireland, Scandinavia, Spain and north-western Russia.
-Despite some differences observed in southern France and Italy, where the process overestimates the large-scale forcing on precipitation (i.e. with stronger correlation with WRs than observed), the patterns obtained are very similar when comparing the correlation values between SPI-1 (observed or forecasted) and MOAWRs (from ERAI or ENS) in Figs. S3, S5 and S10.
-This highlights the overall good representation by ENS of the processes linking large-scale circulation and local precipitation deficits.
+The values are also sensitive to the strength of the linkage between WRs and precipitation (i.e. highest scores in southern Norway and the northern part of the U.K. lowest scores in Central Europe.). - The last analysis is focused on the modeled linkage between the SPI and the WRs both provided by the ENS (i.e. using the 'Process' forecast, Fig. 9c and 9d).
+It is remarkable the great similarities of the maps for the assignations and the observed linkage by using 'Process' or the 'Idealized' forecasts (correlation values greater than 0.65, Fig. 1a and 2a).
+This is especially true over the U.K, Ireland, Scandinavia, Spain and north-western Russia.
+Despite some differences observed in southern France - 25 and Italy where 'Process' overestimates the large-scale forcing on precipitation (i.e. with stronger correlation with WRs than observed), the patterns obtained when comparing the correlation values between SPI-1 (observed or forecasted) and MOAWRs (from ERAI or ENS) in Figs. S3, S5 and S10 are very similar.
+This highlights the overall good representation by ENS of the processes linking large scale circulation and local precipitation deficits.
 So the ENS model succeeds in capturing the impacts of the WR occurrences on the precipitation anomalies as shown with observations and ERAI over a large part of Europe.
-These results could suggest limitations in using such predictors, as the lack of skill score could result from a failure in forecasting the large-scale atmospheric circulation rather than from a misrepresentation of the physical processes from the largescale forcing to local weather.
+These - 30 results could suggest limitations in using such predictors as the lack of skill score could result from a failure in forecasting the large-scale atmospheric circulation rather than from a misrepresentation of the physical processes from the large scale forcing to local weather.